atul799/CarND-LaneLines-P1/Project1_Report.md

 ## 1. Description of pipeline  and modification of the draw_lines() function

 ### Pipeline
-The Pipeline is a function macro of steps required to postprocess images or videos (series of images).
+The Pipeline function is series of steps required to postprocess images or videos (series of images) to identify and then mark lane lines
+.
 The steps implemented and results are listed below:

-* **Step1: convert to grey scale** ( in challenge video a masked image is use where in yellow and white pixels are extracted instead of greysacling), openCV function used is cv2.cvtColor.
+* **Step1: convert image to grey scale** greyscaling of picture is done to get a single channel of colors in image (in challenge video a masked image is used where in yellow and white pixels are extracted instead of greysacling), openCV function used is cv2.cvtColor.

 <img src="./image_for_report/solidWhiteCurve_grey.jpg" width="400" height="270" alt="Combined Image" />

-* **Step2: gaussian blur** (remove noise from the image), openCV function used is cv2.GaussianBlur
+* **Step2: gaussian blur** This step removes noise from the image , openCV function used is cv2.GaussianBlur

 <img src="./image_for_report/solidWhiteCurve_gblur.jpg" width="400" height="270" alt="Combined Image" />

-* **Step3: canny edge detenction** (standard edge detection algorithm, autothreshold detection not explored),openCV function used is  cv2.Canny
+* **Step3: canny edge detenction** Canny is a standard algorithm for edge detection in images, it looks for gradient changes across pixels to identify edges.openCV function used is  cv2.Canny

 <img src="./image_for_report/solidWhiteCurve_canny.jpg" width="400" height="270" alt="Combined Image" />

-* **Step4: define vertices of polygon to mask** (define area of image and generate a mask in the area which will be used to mark lane).
+* **Step4: define vertices of polygon to mask** An area of image is defined to generate a mask in the area which will be used to mark lane.
+A trapeziodal shape is chosen in this work

 <img src="./image_for_report/solidWhiteCurve_maksed.jpg" width="400" height="270" alt="Combined Image" />

-* **Step5: Hough transform**  (Hough transform is used to generate lines or in general shapes from image), openCv function used is cv2.HoughLinesP
+* **Step5: Hough transform**  Hough transform is used to detect lines (or other shapes) in image, openCv function used is cv2.HoughLinesP

-* **Step6: draw lines with a blank image** (output of Hough transform is series of x-y pairs that is used to draw lane marking using cv2.line function)
+* **Step6: draw lines with a blank image** Output of Hough transform is series of x-y pairs that is used to draw lane marking using cv2.line function

 <img src="./image_for_report/solidWhiteCurve_hough.jpg" width="400" height="270" alt="Combined Image" />

-* **Step7: overlap orig image with Hough trans and drawn_line img**, openCV function cv2.addWeighted is used which transposes black and line drawn image over original image
+* **Step7: overlap orig image with Hough trans and drawn_line img**, openCV function cv2.addWeighted is used which transposes line drawn image (after draw_line step) over original image to give final Resultant image that has lanes marked.

 <img src="./image_for_report/solidWhiteCurve_final_broken.jpg" width="400" height="270" alt="Combined Image" />